 If you wish to work towards a Masters degree in Advanced Clinical Practice and your employer has identified the service need for an ACP role, then you are advised to contact the SY&B Primary Care Workforce & Training Hub for advice.
 Different funding options are available for this and your organisation may be eligible to apply for HEE funding through the ACP Scheme, which comes with an attached Training Grant.
-The application process for the ACP Scheme is usually around early February each year, with an application deadline around mid-May.
 Please contact Jo Mirza, ACP Lead at the SY&B Primary Care Workforce & Training Hub for further details: firstname.lastname@example.org

 What should I do if I want to undertake a research module or dissertation in order to ‘top up’ my existing qualifications to Masters level Advanced Practice?